DefinetlyNotAI/Solidworks-Crack/README.md

 It is compulsory to have a activated license of Microsoft Excel, you may crack it, but solidworks requires it to be functional.

+I'm really happy that this is the top repo when searched up on google, BUT can you please check out my other projects?

 ## Steps to activate

 1) Disable your internet, this is to stop the software from running checks on itself during installation